mongodb-labs/migration-verifier/README.md

 - The verifier conflates “missing” documents with change events: if it finds a document missing and receives a change event for another document, the verifier records those together in its metadata.
 As a result, the verifier’s reporting can cause confusion: what its log calls “missing or changed” documents aren’t, in fact, necessarily failures; they could all just be change events that are pending a recheck.

+- If the server’s memory usage rises after generation 0, try reducing `recheckMaxSizeMB`.
+This will shrink the queries that the verifier sends, which in turn should reduce the server’s memory usage.
+(The number of actual queries sent will rise, of course.)

 # Limitations

 - The verifier’s iterative process can handle data changes while it is running, until you hit the writesOff endpoint.
 However, it cannot handle DDL commands.
 If the verifier receives a DDL change stream event (drop, dropDatabase, rename), the verification will fail.
 If an untracked DDL event (create, createIndexes, dropIndexes, modify) occurs, the verifier may miss the change.